RasaHQ/REI/README.md

 ## FAQ

-### how do I see all logfiles ?
+### How do I see all logfiles ?

-to get all logfiles from the RASA X / OSS Deployment just run in your terminal
+To get all logfiles from the RASA X / OSS Deployment just run in your terminal

 ```bash
 kubectl -n rasa logs -l app.kubernetes.io/name=rasa-x
 ```

-### how do i remove the KIND Rasa Cluster locally ?
+### How do i remove the KIND Rasa Cluster locally ?

 excute the rsi.sh script with the -u flag